Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Continuity properties

 with equality if, for every $\theta$ and $\theta+d\theta$, we can achieve the $N$-use output fidelity given in Eq.~(\ref{eq: max fidelity scaling}) (with $F_{\mathrm{con}}$ depending on the choice of $\theta$).
 Using Eq.~(\ref{eq: QFI}), we write

 where $\mathrm{QFI}_1$ is the one-shot QFI.
-Consequently, we have shown (via the QCRB) that the variance scales with the inverse square of the number of channel uses.
-This was previously known to hold asymptotically (in the number of channel uses)~\cite{pirandola_fundamental_2019,zhou_asymptotic_2020}, but we here show that the bound is more general and that it also holds for a finite number of channel uses.
+Consequently, we have a simple confirmation (via the QCRB) that the variance scales with the inverse square of the number of channel uses~\cite{pirandola_fundamental_2019,zhou_asymptotic_2020,katariya_geometric_2021}.
 We have therefore recovered the Heisenberg scaling as the maximum possible scaling with the number of channel uses, as expected~\cite{giovannetti_advances_2011}.